-- 'Great Law' or 'Great Jurisprudence' - laws of the natural world are 'higher' than human laws - Seeing the world as an 2. interconnected 'Earth community' - community of subjects - Rights of nature rights 3. inherent in existence (life and earth systems) - Living within ecological limits 4. - Encouraging diversity in 5. human governance localisation, responsiveness to the reality of the physical environment - 'real' democracy
+- 'Great Law' or 'Great 1//// Jurisprudence' - laws of the natural world are 'higher' than human laws - Living within ecological limits 2. - Seeing the world as an interconnected 'Earth 3. community' - community of subjects - Rights of nature rights 4. inherent in existence (life and earth systems) - Encouraging diversity in 5. human governance localisation, cultural diversity, responsiveness to the reality of the physical environment -'real' democracy